massimobonanni/mslearn-azure-developer/instructions/azure-app-auth/02-graph-user-profile.md

 ### Add code to complete the application

-1. Locate the **// ADD CODE TO DEFINE SCOPES AND CREATE CLIENT** comment and add the following code directly after the comment.
+1. Locate the **// ADD CODE TO DEFINE SCOPE AND CONFIGURE AUTHENTICATION** comment and add the following code directly after the comment.
 Be sure to review the comments in the code.

     ```csharp
-    // Define the scopes required for authentication
+    // Define the Microsoft Graph permission scopes required by this app
-    string[] _scopes = { "User.Read" };
+    var scopes = new[] { "User.Read" };

-    // Build the MSAL public client application with authority and redirect URI
+    // Configure interactive browser authentication for the user
+    var options = new InteractiveBrowserCredentialOptions
+    {
+        ClientId = clientId, // Azure AD app client ID
+        TenantId = tenantId, // Azure AD tenant ID
+        RedirectUri = new Uri("http://localhost") // Redirect URI for auth flow
+    };
-    var app = PublicClientApplicationBuilder.Create(_clientId)
+    var credential = new InteractiveBrowserCredential(options);
-        .WithAuthority(AzureCloudInstance.AzurePublic, _tenantId)
-        .WithDefaultRedirectUri()
-        .Build();
     ```

-1. Locate the **// ADD CODE TO ACQUIRE AN ACCESS TOKEN** comment and add the following code directly after the comment.
+1. Locate the **// ADD CODE TO CREATE GRAPH CLIENT AND RETRIEVE USER PROFILE** comment and add the following code directly after the comment.
 Be sure to review the comments in the code.

     ```csharp
-    // Attempt to acquire an access token silently or interactively
-    AuthenticationResult result;
+    // Create a Microsoft Graph client using the credential
+    var graphClient = new GraphServiceClient(credential);

+    // Retrieve and display the user's profile information
+    Console.WriteLine("Retrieving user profile...");
+    await GetUserProfile(graphClient);

+    // Function to get and print the signed-in user's profile
+    async Task GetUserProfile(GraphServiceClient graphClient)
+    {
         try
         {
-        // Try to acquire token silently from cache for the first available account
+            // Call Microsoft Graph /me endpoint to get user info
-        var accounts = await app.GetAccountsAsync();
+            var me = await graphClient.Me.GetAsync();
-        result = await app.AcquireTokenSilent(_scopes, accounts.FirstOrDefault())
-                    .ExecuteAsync();
+            Console.WriteLine($"Display Name: {me?.DisplayName}");
+            Console.WriteLine($"Principal Name: {me?.UserPrincipalName}");
+            Console.WriteLine($"User Id: {me?.Id}");
         }
-    catch (MsalUiRequiredException)
+        catch (Exception ex)
         {
-        // If silent token acquisition fails, prompt the user interactively
-        result = await app.AcquireTokenInteractive(_scopes)
-                    .ExecuteAsync();
+            // Print any errors encountered during the call
+            Console.WriteLine($"Error retrieving profile: {ex.Message}");
         }

-    // Output the acquired access token to the console
-    Console.WriteLine($"Access Token:\n{result.AccessToken}");
+    }
     ```

 1. Press **ctrl+s** to save the file, then **ctrl+q** to exit the editor.